Architecture

 style OAI fill:#412991,color:#fff

-The ProviderConfig is passed in the SessionConfig and tells the CLI server which endpoint and credentials to use.
+A provider configuration is passed when the session is created and tells the CLI server which endpoint and credentials to use.

 Key Design Principles